desmondwong1215/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip:** Course names can only contain letters, spaces, hyphens, and apostrophes.
+**Tip:** Course names can only contain alphanumerical characters and spaces.

 </box>